Apteco/AptecoPSFramework/readme.md

 This should not happen, but shows that your PSModulePath cannot be loaded properly from C# runspaces.

 To manually fix this, just add `C:\Program Files\WindowsPowerShell\Modules` to the system environment variable `PSModulePath`

-# TODO / TEST

-- [x] support external plugin folder => done!
-Test it!
-- [x] implement dependencies
-- [x] Add more explanations for settings
-- [ ] Add a hint that you should create one channel per table level